Common raccoon dog: Expanded range and invasive species

 From 1928 to 1958, 10,000 raccoon dogs of the N. p. ussuriensis subspecies were introduced in 76 districts, territories, and republics of the Soviet Union in an attempt to improve their fur quality.
 Primorye in the Russian Far East was the first region to be colonised, with individuals being transplanted from islands in the Sea of Japan.
 By 1934, common raccoon dogs were introduced into Altai, the Northern Caucasus, Armenia, Kyrgyzstan (then known as Kirgizia), Tatarstan, Kalinin (now Tver Oblast), Penza, and Orenburg regions.
 In the following year, they were further introduced into Leningradsky District (Krasnodar Krai), Murmansk, Novosibirsk, and Bashkortostan.

 Common raccoon dogs in Irkutsk, Novosibirsk, Trans-Baikaliya, and Altai did not fare well, due to harsh winters and scarce food.
 Common raccoon dogs also fared badly in the mountainous regions of the Caucasus, Central Asia, and Moldova.
 However, successful introductions occurred in the Baltic states, European Russia (particularly in then-Kalinin, now Tver Oblast; Novgorod, Pskov, and Smolensk regions), in central Russia (Moscow, Yaroslavl, Vologda, Gorkiy (now Nizhny Novgorod), Vladimir, Ryazan Oblasts, etc.) as well as in the Chernozem belt of Voronezh, Tambov, and Kursk; the lower Volga Region, and the level parts of Northern Caucasus and Dagestan.
-In Ukraine, the greatest numbers of raccoon dogs were established in Poltava, Kherson, and Lugansk.
+In Ukraine, the greatest numbers of raccoon dogs were established in Poltava, Kherson, and Luhansk.

 In 1948, 35 common raccoon dogs were introduced into Latvia.
 The population increased rapidly.
 In 1960, Latvia officially reported a total of 4,210 common raccoon dogs were hunted.

 The common raccoon dog is now abundant throughout Finland, Estonia, Latvia, and Lithuania, and has been reported as far away as Denmark, Norway, and Sweden, Belarus, Poland, Germany, Netherlands, Belgium, Luxembourg, France, Switzerland, Czech Republic, Hungary, Romania, Bulgaria, Serbia, and Moldova.

 In response, Denmark set a goal of zero breeding for common raccoon dogs by 2015.
 However, by 2018, it had become fully established in Jutland (the mainland of Denmark, directly connected to Germany), with further projects mainly aimed at limiting or preventing its spread on the Danish islands.

 In June 2021, a study commissioned by the United Kingdom's Department for Environment, Food and Rural Affairs identified the common raccoon dog as one of 20 invasive species likely to spread to the UK.